fpert041/DFO/README.md

 -- set sustom fitness function (you can also do this at the start by passing in a function into the DFO constructor)

+`setNeighbourTopology(NeighbouringTopologyType nt); // set the neighbouring topology`

+-- set the neighbouring topology that DFO uses to connect flies (defaults is DFO::RING topolgy), but can be set to DFO::RANDOM

  - - -

  `std::vector<std::shared_ptr<Fly>> getSwarm();`